How to Sell a House to a Friend So No One Feels Cheated: 11 Do’s and Don’ts

 Do: Consider the tax implications of selling below market value

 Selling a house to a friend is an example of a non-arm’s length transaction, an arrangement that may lead the parties to make an agreement that diverges from typical market terms.
-(This is in contrast to an arm’s-length transaction, where the parties doing business are unaffiliated and acting in their own self-interest.)
+This contrasts with an arm’s length transaction, where the parties doing business are unaffiliated and act in their own self-interest.

 For example, if you offer your friend a discount on your home — intentionally or not — it may be considered a “gift of equity” subject to gift taxes.

-As outlined in IRS Publication 709, you can generally give up to $17,000 in value to as many people as you want for tax year 2023 — or $34,000 if married and filing jointly — without having to report those gifts to the IRS.
-In 2024, these amounts increased to $18,000 for individual filers and $36,000 for joint filers.
+As indicated in the Internal Revenue Service (IRS) guidelines, you can give up to $18,000 in value to as many people as you want for tax year 2024 — or $36,000 if married and filing jointly — without having to report those gifts to the IRS.

-If the gift amount exceeds that guideline, it must be reported so that it can be subtracted from your lifetime exemption limit of $12.92 million in gifts.
-(Again, this is the 2023 limit, which increased to $13.61 million for tax year 2024.)
-Gift amounts that eventually exceed the exclusion threshold of $12.92 million are taxed at a rate of anywhere from 18% to 40%.
+If the gift amount exceeds that guideline, you must report it so it can be subtracted from your lifetime exemption limit, which is $13.61 million in tax year 2024 and $13.99 million in 2025.
+Gift amounts that eventually exceed the exclusion threshold are taxed at 18% to 40%.

 Don’t: Be lenient on the pre-approval step

-If your friend plans to pay for your home with all cash, then you want to have your attorney verify proof of funds.
+If your friend plans to pay for your home with all cash, then you want to have an attorney verify proof of funds.

 However, if your friend intends to finance their purchase, they should get pre-approved by a lender for the appropriate loan amount before you consider them a buyer in earnest.